 Yesterday I was so proud of myself as I marveled at how I must be in great shape not to be hurting from pretending I was Mary Lou Retton.
 Day One after gymnastics is extremely misleading.
 I imagine my muscles making fun of me as the lactic acid built up and waited to ambush like ninjas in parts of my body I didn’t even realize could hurt.
 I went from patting myself on the back yesterday to wincing with every swipe of deodorant this morning.

-As parents we want our children to be with people who value them, challenge them to be the very best versions of themselves and love them unconditionally.
-Initially we, as parents, are those people, but eventually we may have to transfer the responsibility to their significant other.
-I can only speak for myself, but as a mother my heart will be at ease when I know the precious hearts of my adult children are cared for properly.
+As parents we want our children to be around people who value them, challenge them to be the very best versions of themselves and love them unconditionally.
+Initially we, as parents, are those people, but eventually we may have to transfer the responsibility to other people in their lives.
+I can only speak for myself, but as a mother my heart will only be at ease when I know the precious hearts of my adult children are cared for properly.
 God is the only One who can fill every hole in our heart, but He uses us to fill some of those holes in one another.

 Our greatest superpower is our ability to love and BE loved selflessly.
 Pride prohibits this kind of love.
 Foolishness gives this kind of love to the wrong person.
 It is only at the excruciatingly painful crossroads of complete surrender and repentance that we are able to rise from the ashes and become who we need to be to not only give the kind of love our Father wants us to give, but also receive the kind of love He desired for us all along.